 An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-Jarrow Conveyancing for Leasehold Flats - Examples of Questions you should ask Prior to Purchasing
+Jarrow Leasehold Conveyancing - A selection of Queries Prior to Purchasing

-Its a good idea to discover as much as you can about the company managing the block as they will either make life much easier or uncomfortable.
-As the owner of a leasehold property you will be at the mercy of the managing agents both financially and when it comes to practical matters such as the upkeep of the communal areas.
-Ask other tenants whether they are happy with their service.
-Finally, investigate as to the dates that you are obliged pay the maintenance charge to the managing agents and precisely how they are spending the funds.
 Who are the managing agents?
+The prefered form of lease arrangement is a share of the freehold.
+In this situation the leaseholders benefit from being in charge if their destiny and notwithstanding that a managing agent is frequently employed if it is bigger than a house conversion, the managing agent employed by the leaseholders.
+It would be wise to discover as much as you can regarding the company managing the building as they will either make life much simpler or problematic.
+Being a leasehold owner you will be at the mercy of the managing agents both financially and when it comes to every day issues such as the tidiness of the common parts.
+Ask other people whether they are happy with them.
+Finally, find out the dates that you are obliged pay the service charge to the managing agents and precisely how they are spending the funds.